What is Holocaust Memorial Day?

 It is a time to learn from the lessons of the past and recognise that genocide doesn't just happen - it is a process that begins when racism and hatred are not checked and prevented.

 In the UK we are fortunate not to be at immediate risk of genocide but hatred and discrimination still exist.

 The Holocaust Memorial Memorial Day Trust have announced 'One Day' as the theme for Holocaust Memorial Day 2022.

 "You didn't think about yesterday, and tomorrow may not happen, it was only today that you could cope with, and you got through it as best you could." - Iby Knill, survivor of the Holocaust

 Survivors of the Holocaust and of genocide often talk about the One Day when everything changed, sometimes for the worse and sometimes for better.

 Holocaust Memorial Day, 27 January, is One Day when we can all hope for a world with no genocide and for a better future for us all.

-You can find out more about Newcastle's Holocaust Memorial Day 2022 programme of events and activities here.
+Find out more about Newcastle's Holocaust Memorial Day 2022 programme of events.